NERC-CEH/nanofase/README.md

 ## Compiling

 The model code is regularly compiled using the latest version of gfortran (9.2.1 at the time of writing), and periodically using ifort 18.
-We recommend using gfortran to avoid complications.
+We recommend using gfortran to avoid complications (`sudo apt-get install gcc gfortran`).
 An example makefile ([Makefile.example](./Makefile.example)) is provided.
 If you already have NetCDF installed, then compiling the model is as simple as making the `bin` directory to place your exectuble in, then running `make`:

 ```shell
 $ cp Makefile.example Makefile